 In the UK alone the market value of the retail industry is predicted to rise to £410 billion by 2020.
 We know all too well of the challenging times on the high street, and the ever increasing competition in the world of ecommerce, so here are three statistics to help you prepare your online retail business:

 1. 48% of shoppers abandoned their cart and purchased from a competitor after a poorly personalised experience.

 Website personalisation is an emerging B2B ecommerce trend, however, in the world of B2C this has long been ‘a must have’.
 According to data from Forbes, 80% of consumers are more likely to purchase from brands offering personalised experiences and are willing to pay up to a 16% price premium for it.

-Additionally, an estimated 13% of consumers abandon their carts because the checkout process takes too long to complete.
+Additionally, an estimated 87% of shoppers will abandon a cart if a checkout process is too complicated.
 Having a less complicated address form in your website, that quickly populates, will help reduce cart abandonment as well as increasing conversion.